Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ## Igha      8.891865e-46 -2.339435 0.004 0.305  3.543853e-41
 ```

-When you compare between 2 batches, it seems that the Igha is up-regulated in 2nd sample i.e., BoneMarrow_4 batch.
+When you compare 2 batches, it seems that the Igha is up-regulated in 2nd sample i.e., BoneMarrow_4 batch.
 Likewise you can make other comparisons to identify the differentially expressed genes (i.e., markers) between different clusters!
+This is a brief analyses on how to use Seurat R packages to find the markers between 2 samples/clusters/cells of interest.

 In my next blog, I will use SingleR, an R package to subtype different cells / clusters.